Jay-Idrees/UPenn-Cybersecurity-Microsoft-Azure-Cloud-Network-Design-with-ELK-Stack-Capstone/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because:

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+ > It simplifies the process of configuring additional machines or updating changes to all existing ones to the network simultaneously.
+We will only have to make changes to the ansible playbook and it will automatically be implemented to all the machines linked with the playbook.
+Alternatively if we do not use the playbook then we will have to make configuration changes to all of the machines individually which can be cumbersome and error prone

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._